bediger4000/lru-cache/README.md

 }
 ```

-`CacheItem.chain` element points to the next item in the hashbucket,
+`CacheItem.chain` element points to the next item in the hash bucket,
 while `CacheItem.prev` and `CacheItem.next` point to doubly-linked list items
 used to determine use status.
 The containers have elements that allow them to exist in 2